ElGonan/carssification_AI/README.md

 define a class mode which is set to `categorical` since the model is a multiclass classification model.

-The Validation and test sets are also already separated as follows:
+The validation and test sets are also already separated as follows:

 <p align="center">
   <img src="./images/numinstancesvalid.png" alt="Figure 2.
 Dataset Distribution (Validation)" width="400"/>